Website icon Xpert.Digital

 Length and capacity

-Suedlink will have a total length of around 700 kilometers and offer a transmission capacity of 4 gigawatts.
-This output corresponds to that of four large nuclear power plant blocks and can theoretically supply up to ten million households with renewable energy.
+Suedlink will have a total length of approximately 700 kilometers and offer a transmission capacity of 4 gigawatts.
+This output is equivalent to that of four large nuclear power plant units and could theoretically supply up to ten million households with renewable energy.

-The route runs through six federal states: Schleswig-Holstein, Lower Saxony, Hesse, Thuringia, Bavaria and Baden-Württemberg.
-It consists of two main compounds:
+The route runs through six German states: Schleswig-Holstein, Lower Saxony, Hesse, Thuringia, Bavaria, and Baden-Württemberg.
+It consists of two main connections:

 First connection